BooBSD/Tsetlin.jl/README.md

 Key features
 ------------

-  - Single-thread or multi-thread learning and inference.
-  - Blazingly fast batch inference is achieved through the utilization of bitwise instructions, SIMD instructions, and specialized batch processing techniques.
+  - Up to **7× faster training** and **11× faster inference** compared to the original FPTM implementation, achieved through the use of bitwise operations, SIMD instructions, and a specialized memory layout.
+  - Binary classifier.
+  - Multi-class classifier.
+  - Single-threaded and multi-threaded training and inference.
+  - *BitSet* literal indexing to improve performance on very large, sparse binary vector inputs.
-  - Compacting/shrinking TM models to save memory and increase inference speed.
+  - Model compilation to reduce memory usage and increase inference speed.
-  - Combining models with various clauses trained using different hyperparameters into a single model is an approach aimed at achieving higher accuracy using two algorithms: merge and join.
-  - Binomial combinatorial merging of trained models to achieve the best accuracy.
-It is a useful approach for increasing accuracy on augmented datasets or for k-fold cross-validation without risking overfitting on the test dataset.
-  - Optimizing trained models by rearranging the indexes of included literals to maximize inference performance without using batches.
-  - Saving and loading trained models to and from disk is essential for deployment in production or continuing training with modified hyperparameters.
+  - Save and load trained models for production deployment or continued training with modified hyperparameters.
-  - A benchmark tool with a pre-trained model.
+  - Automatic selection of `UInt8` or `UInt16` Tsetlin Automata based on the number of TA states.
+  - Automatic switching between binary and multi-class classification depending on the dataset.
+  - Built-in benchmarking tool.

 Introduction